 Difference between Church, Cathedral and Basilica

-Church, convent, cathedral, basilica, shrine, chapel or abbey ...... there are many terms in Christianity to name the buildings that are specific to this religion, and it is not always easy to tell them apart.
-If you are wondering what the difference between church, cathedral and basilica is, then this oneHOWTO article will dissipate all your doubts and give you all the information you need.
+Church, convent, cathedral, basilica, shrine, chapel, or abbey ...... there are many terms in Christianity to name the buildings that are specific to this religion, and it is not always easy to tell them apart.
+If you are wondering what the difference between church, cathedral, and basilica is, then this oneHOWTO article will dissipate all your doubts and give you all the information you need.

 Church

 First of all, it is worth pointing out that both cathedrals and basilicas are above all churches.
 Churches are temples, that is, places of worship of the Christian religion in which religious ceremonies take place.
 They exist everywhere throughout the world with very varied architectural forms, from the oldest dating back to the origins of Christianity to the most modern and original.
+Many churches are central to community life, hosting events, gatherings, and social services, reflecting their importance beyond just religious functions.

 Cathedral

 A cathedral, its full name being "cathedral church", is a church in which we find the bishop, who is in charge of a diocese, that is to say, a geographical and administrative region depending on this cathedral.
 It is therefore the main church on which the other churches of this region depend, hence the fact that they are generally imposing and richly decorated buildings.
+Cathedrals often serve as historical landmarks and are architectural masterpieces, showcasing the art and culture of the era in which they were built.

 Basilica

-Other christian buildings of worship
+Other Christian buildings of worship

 Chapel

 A chapel is a church that is much smaller in size.
 It usually has only one room and differs from a normal church in the fact that it is nondenominational, therefore welcoming people from different confessions.
+Chapels are often found in institutions like hospitals, schools, and airports, providing a serene space for personal reflection and prayer.

 Abbey